 In very close proximity to the Swiss Federal Institute of Technology (ETH), the University and Zurich University Hospital, a science park for life science companies and institutions has developed in the last two decades, which has now acquired both national and international significance.
-Based in and around what was once the site of the company Schweizerische Wagons- und Aufzügefabrik AG, with an area of 55,000 m2, the park now hosts 45 companies and many academic institutions representing a healthy mix of young start-ups and global companies as well as university clinics, institutes, and research groups.
+Based in and around what was once the site of the company Schweizerische Wagons- und Aufzügefabrik AG, with a base area of 55,000 m2, the park now hosts 45 companies and many academic institutions representing a healthy mix of young start-ups and global companies as well as university clinics, institutes, and research groups.

 As part of the Technopark Alliance, the Bio-Technopark supports start-up entrepreneurs, provides them with made-to-measure infrastructure, and promotes the exchange of ideas between all of the life science organizations based there.

 Mario Jenni, Co-founder & CEO

 - Danielle Spichiger (Vice-President), Head Life Sciences, Business and Economic Development Division, Canton of Zurich

 - Harry Welten (Treasurer), Chairman of BiognoSYS AG, board member of multiple start-ups

 - Philippe Fuchs, lawyer